aws-amplify/amplify-js/docs/media/quick_start.md

 </div>
 </div>

-## Install awsmobile CLI
+## Install AWS Mobile CLI

-AWS Amplify connects to AWS Mobile Hub to work with Amazon Web Services.
-You can use [awsmobile-cli](https://github.com/aws/awsmobile-cli) to create a new AWS Mobile Hub project or enable an existing project to work with AWS Mobile Hub.
+You will use [awsmobile-cli](https://github.com/aws/awsmobile-cli) to configure your application work with AWS Mobile Hub, a platform for configuring and managing your cloud backend.
+Also, awsmobile-cli provides utilities for managing your backend, without visiting AWS Mobile Hub console.

 ```bash
 $ npm install -g awsmobile-cli